-At the annual general meeting of the Company held on 5 June 2020, Ms. Liu Jing and Mr. Meng Fei, being executive Directors of the Company who retired by rotation in accordance with the articles of association of the Company, were not re-elected as executive Directors by the shareholders at the annual general meeting.
-They retired as directors of the Company with effect from the close of the annual general meeting.
-On 12 June 2020, Ms. Lam Oi Yan, Ivy was appointed as an executive Director of the Company.
+At the annual general meeting of the Company held on 3 June 2021, Mr. Lam Chee Tai, Eric, Ms. Lam Oi Yan, Ivy, Mr. Fan William Chung Yue and Mr. Pang Kwong Wah retired by rotation in accordance with the articles of association of the Company and were re-elected as Directors by the shareholders at the annual general meeting.
 Other than the above, there were no other changes in the board of directors of the Company during the year.
 The Board currently comprises five executive Directors, one non-executive Director and four independent non-executive Directors as follows: